nmfta-repo/TCAT/Instruction_Manual.md

 2. Plug the device into any ethernet interface to gain access to the internet.
 This is needed for the flashing process to grab important updates, and update the hardware clock if available.

-3. Run the eMMC flashing utility
+3. In addition to powering the device from USB to boot it for the above step, connect it to vehicle 12V supply after that and before running the following eMMC flashing utility (failure to connect to 12VDC power here could result in a brown out and shutdown during the flashing utility execution)

 ```
 sudo emmc-flasher
 ```

-4. Wait for the device to reboot if the overlays were updated, then run emmc-flasher again.
+4. Wait for the device to reboot if the overlays were updated (which they most likely will be), then login again (using root account) and run emmc-flasher again.

 > Note: The flashing process ensures that file integrity is preserved using rsync, which slows the process down to about 15 mins max.

 5. After the device has been fully flashed, you will be prompted to power cycle the device.
 Take out the microSD card, and enjoy the fruits of your labor!

+6. If planning to reflash multiple TCATs: before proceeding to the next TCAT restore the sd card to its original state by flash the .wic.xz to it again.

 ## Troubleshooting